 Stick-on thermometers are most widely used in freshwater aquariums.
 They are often offered as a feature in the latest aquarium package.
 When making use of LCD thermometers, there are a few tips that should be followed.

 Since each color shows different temperature, any individual who hasn’t used a temperature strip before may not be able to get an accurate reading.
-One color is the correct temperature, while the others shows a temperature that is either cooler or hotter than the correct temperature.
+One-color is the correct temperature, while the others show a temperature that is either cooler or hotter than the correct temperature.

 Clean the exterior of the aquarium using aquarium-safe glass cleaner, or simply water.
 Try not to make use of standard glass cleaners or soaps, as the chemicals used in those products may contaminate your water.
 Thoroughly dry the aquarium with a towel.
 Make sure that the glass is totally dry.